h0tcatSub/Vector76/README_EN.md

                         Testnet flag (Default=True)
 ```

-Also, if it's just a flash, it might be more efficient to double-spend using a vector76 attack, which has a high possibility of canceling one authorization.

 # What is Vector76 Attack?
+(Still experimenting...)

 Roughly speaking, it is an attack method that takes advantage of blockchain issues and allows double spending by pretending that transactions with a small number of approvals (up to 1 or 2 Confirmations?) have not occurred.
 Retail stores, mail order stores, etc. are affected.